 - 1/2 cup raisins

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.

-- In a large bowl, combine cooked sweet potato, peanut butter, eggs, maple syrup, and vanilla.
-Mix until well combined.
+- In a large bowl, combine the cooked sweet potato, peanut butter, eggs, maple syrup, and vanilla.
+Mix with a whisk or spatula until well combined.
 In a separate bowl, combine the rolled oats, raisins, baking soda, cinnamon, sea salt, and chocolate chips.
 Add the dry ingredients to the sweet potato mixture, and stir until well combined.

 - Roll batter into 12 balls (it will be sticky), and place them on the lined baking sheet, evenly spaced.
 Bake for 15-17 minutes.
 Enjoy!

 - To cook the sweet potato in advance, scrub it clean and use a fork to poke several holes all around the skin.
 Place a piece of aluminum foil on the center rack in the oven and put the sweet potato on top.
 Roast at 400 degrees F for 45-60 minutes, or until the sweet potato is tender.

 - Substitutions: almond butter in place of peanut butter or dried cherries or cranberries instead of raisins

 - Store in an airtight container at room temp for 3-5 days or in the fridge.
 You can also freeze them for up to 3 months.